-The sustainable investments with an environmental objective not aligned with the EU Taxonomy were 21.69%.
-The sub-fund did not commit to making any EU Taxonomy aligne d investments.
+The sustainable investments with an environmental objective not aligned with the EU Taxonomy were 3.39%.
+Due to lack of coverage and data, the sub-fund did not commit to making any EU Taxonomy aligned investments.

 What was the share of socially sustainable investments?